multigcs/riocore/README.md

 * supports Open and Closed-Loop
 * multiple and mixed joint types (like Stepper, DC-Servo, RC-Servo)

+## DISCLAIMER <a name = "disclaimer"></a>
+THE AUTHORS OF THIS SOFTWARE ACCEPT ABSOLUTELY NO LIABILITY FOR ANY HARM OR LOSS RESULTING FROM ITS USE.
+IT IS EXTREMELY UNWISE TO RELY ON SOFTWARE ALONE FOR SAFETY.
+Any machinery capable of harming persons must have provisions for completely removing power from all motors, etc, before persons enter any danger area.
+All machinery must be designed to comply with local and national safety codes, and the authors of this software can not, and do not, take any responsibility for such compliance

 ## Help <a name = "help"></a>